NiklasEi/gfi_bevy_talk/slides.md

 # Bevy Examples

-Examples are first-class citizens in Rust.
-Bevys examples
-* get compiled in CI
-* get snapshot tested on different platforms
+Bevy has more than a hundred official examples
 * cover most features of Bevy
+* compiled in CI
+* snapshot tested on different platforms

 ---